 Most of these options use a timeline rather than a storyboard interface.
 This allows for greater precision and control in editing.
 Also, most include features like tagging for easier clip organization, and the ability to mix multiple audio tracks.

 If you’re reticent to pay more than a grand for professional software, this is a worthwhile investment for learning the ropes of video editing.

 High End ($300+)

 Professional-level video editing software includes products like Adobe Premiere Pro, Avid Media Composer, and Apple Final Cut Pro.
-This level generally offers bundles of programs together, as professional video editing is a matter of managing not just video but also graphics and audio.
+This level generally offers bundles of programs together.
+Professional video editing is a matter of managing not just video, but also graphics and audio.